4handheld/investment-analysis-system/README.md

 # Investment analysis system

-* Coursework concerns management + analysis of investments.
+* Concerns management + analysis of investments.

 * An investor may purchase bonds.
 A bond has a term (number of years to expiry), coupon (percentage of investment, paid to investor at regular intervals), frequency of payments.
 Bonds have names, eg. “UK government bond” and purchase date.
 * Assume frequency = 1 per year, investment = 100.